zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 contact, and individual contact areas.
 In the input script, these quantities are initialized by calling *run 0* and can then be accessed using subsequent *compute* commands.
 The last *compute* command uses *pair/local p13* to calculate the pairwise contact areas for each active contact in the *group-ID*.
+Due to the use of an apparent radius in the *mdr* model, the keyword/arg pair *cutoff radius* must be specified for *pair/local* to properly detect existing contacts.

 .. code-block:: LAMMPS